muhammad-akbrrr/gold-rush-smartcontract/README.md

 - `round.total_reward_pool` is equal to `round.total_pool - round.total_fee_collected`.
 - The reward includes the user's original stake.
 Losing users lose their stake, and their funds contribute to the reward pool for winners.
 - If **all users win**, no one loses their stake.
 All winners simply receive their original stake back minus proportional fees.
+- If a round is a full draw, fees are not collected and draw bets can be fully refunded from the vault.

 ---